 Split Engine Logic

-Before we proceed, we need to make a crucial decision: should we keep our engine.odin
+Before we proceed, we need to make a crucial decision: should we keep our engine.odin file as

 it is, or should we split the codebase into more manageable pieces?
 While some developers